 - Harpooner's Plate Cuirass: Soaring Shield OR Inspiring Vanguard, Bulwark of Light, Lifespeed, and Longstrider.
 Fair Third and Fourth Rings, but allows you to choose between Inspiring Vanguard or Soaring Shield, depending on what you need in your gear.

 - Ashvane Warden's Cuirass: Soaring Shield, Inspiring Vanguard, Strength in Numbers, and Bulwark of the Masses.
 While it has no Bulwark of Light, it offers good AoE tanking survivability with Strength in Numbers and Bulwark of the Masses, and guarantees you have both Soaring Shield and Inspiring Vanguard if you lack it elsewhere.

 Trinkets for Protection Paladins

 In Battle for Azeroth, Strength provides solid damage reduction in the form of strengthening your Shield of the Righteous, and you will find Strength on most trinkets one way or another.

-Jes' Howler is one of the stronger defensive trinkets before raids, as it will not only buff you, but also your group with a small amount of Versatility.
+Jes' Howler is a good and balanced defensive as well as offensive trinket, as it will not only buff you, but also your group with a small amount of Versatility.

 Vial of Animated Blood gives passive Mastery, so it reduces overall damage, with a Strength on-use effect to boost your Shield of the Righteous quite a bit.
-The amount of Strength decreases over 18 seconds, so when used correctly, it can be fairly good for burst survivability.
+The amount of Strength decreases over 18 seconds, so when used correctly, it can be fairly good for burst survivability or damage.

 Mchimba's Ritual Bandages provides passive Strength with a rather weak on-use effect to shield you.
 This is, however, the only use trinket available for on-demand absorb, which can make it very strong against encounters with big burst abilities but it performs poorly against sustained damage.